copperhuh/SortDemon/README.md

 ### About Descriptions

 **I do not take credit for any of the descriptions’ contents** - proper sources are linked at the bottom of each description.
 This is a **personal project** - the description functionality is just a feature that I thought would be nice to implement and thought that authentic articles would look better than some Lorem Ipsum boilerplate text.
-I strongly recommend everyone to visit the websites from which I go the articles - all of them are great resources for learning computer science-related topics.
+I strongly recommend everyone to visit the websites from which I got the articles - all of them are great resources for learning computer science-related topics.

 ## Author